 1. Choose a conversation topic.

-The Council currently offers conversations for many topics: immigration; democracy and civic participation; environmental stewardship; friendship (kids only); the Martin Luther King, Jr. Day of Service; the 9/11 National Day of Service and Remembrance; and After Sandy (adults only).
-New conversations are introduced periodically.
+The Council currently offers the following topics for Adults, Young Adults, and Kids: immigration; democracy; environmental stewardship; Martin Luther King, Jr. Day of Service; 9/11 National Day of Service and Remembrance; and After Sandy (adults only).
+We also offer the following toolkits just for Kids: Friendship; Building Compassion; Courage; and Leadership.

 3. Select a date and time for your conversation.

 4. Apply for your event and download a toolkit.

 You can browse all toolkits from each conversation topic page.
-To download a toolkit for your site, you must first register with the Council.
-All featured sites must register their organization and their event date.
-Please note, only featured sites are eligible for the $200 stipend.
+To download a toolkit for your site, you must first apply with the Council.

 5. Attend a facilitator training webinar.